andrewwhitman/HatefulMemesDetection/README.md

 ## Modeling and Evaluation

-First, only the textual component of a meme is modeled using Naive Bayes classifiers based on frequency counts and TF-IDF, as well as logistic regression and random forest models based on GloVe word embeddings.
+Only the textual component of a meme is modeled using Naive Bayes classifiers based on frequency counts and TF-IDF, as well as logistic regression and random forest models based on GloVe word embeddings.
 The best-performing model of these is a Multinomial Naive Bayes classifier used on text that has been vectorized with frequency counts.
-This model achieves an accuracy score of 62% on holdout data, while a base rate classification based on the target distribution in the training set achieves an accuracy score of 53% on holdout data.
+This model achieves an accuracy score of 61% on holdout data, while a base rate classification based on the target distribution in the training set achieves an accuracy score of 53% on holdout data.

 ## Conclusions